Loretta Lynch Fast Facts

 April 2014 - Lynch's office indicts Congressman Michael Grimm (R-New York) for fraud.

-December 3, 2014 - US Attorney General Eric Holder announces that the Justice Department will lead a civil rights investigation into the death of Eric Garner in New York.
+December 3, 2014 - Holder announces that the Justice Department will lead a civil rights investigation into the death of Eric Garner in New York.
 Lynch will lead the investigation.

 February 26, 2015 - The Senate Judiciary Committee approves Lynch as the next attorney general.

-April 23, 2015 - Is confirmed by the Senate, 56-43, to be the new US Attorney General.
+April 23, 2015 - Is confirmed by the Senate, 56-43, to be the new US attorney general.
 She is the first African-American female attorney general in US history.

-May 18, 2015 - In response to civil unrest and addressing one of her main priorities, Lynch announces the launch of a "Community Policing Tour," to showcase programs deemed collaborative, programs that are "designed to advance public safety, strengthen police-community relations and foster mutual trust and respect."
-Over the course of a year, the tour expands to two phases and 13 cities.

 May 9, 2015 - Lynch announces a lawsuit against North Carolina officials over a state law restricting bathroom access based on a person's biological sex.